HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

         "biological_sex": {
             "description": "The biological sex of the organism.", "type": "string",
-            "example": "Should be one of male, female, mixed, or unknown."
+            "example": "Should be one of: male, female, mixed, or unknown."
+            "user_friendly": "Biological sex",
             "enum": [
                 "female",
                 "male",
                 "mixed",
                 "unknown"
             ],
-            "user_friendly": "Biological sex",
             ...
         },
         "project_role": {